ReSAM: Refine, Requery, and Reinforce: Self-Prompting Point-Supervised Segmentation for Remote Sensing Images: Methodology

-where $t_w$ and $t_s$ denote weak transformation that applies only small, safe horizontal flip, and strong transformations introduce much more aggressive change that contains color, brightness, contrast, and shadow, while keeping the object shape intact.
-The weak view $I_w$ produces pseudo masks, which are then converted into self-prompts used to supervise strong view $I_s$:
+where $t_w$ and $t_s$ denote weak and strong transformations, respectively.
+The weak transformation applies only simple operations such as a horizontal flip, while strong transformations introduce more aggressive changes, including color, brightness, contrast, and shadow variations, while keeping the object structure.
+The weak view $I_w$ produces pseudo masks, which are then used to supervise the strong view $I_s$: